Who Are We?

 Prior to our around the world trip, I worked as a Physician Assistant in orthopedics.
 The extent of our travels were a few international trips, just enough to ignite a serious case of wanderlust in our family.

-I just recently quit my job as a Physician Assistant in the operating room of a local hospital and now get to devote all of my time to running this website.
+Three years ago, I quit my job as a Physician Assistant in the operating room of a local hospital.
+Now, I devote all of my time to running this website.

 At first, Tyler was a very reluctant traveler, resistant to our plan of leaving our comfortable life behind for a year of traveling around the world.
 His perspective quickly changed and Tyler became the most enthusiastic traveler of the four of us.
 A year out in the world opened his eyes to new experiences, where he embraced new activities, such as bungy jumping in New Zealand, speaking mandarin in China, and shark cage diving in South Africa.